 Such information may include; redundant files from deleted plugins, WordPress post revisions, trashed posts, unused tags, etc.

-By optimizing your WordPress, all these unnecessary files can be deleted by just a single click with the use WordPress optimization plugin.
+By optimizing your WordPress, all these unnecessary files can be deleted with just a single click with the use WordPress optimization plugin.

 9. Review your Host Provider and Package